 “He’s definitely a keeper, big enough to eat!”
 Brad quickly gutted our rainbow trout, put him in our water bag, and we slipped out of the stream to hike back to our car.

-We went back our cabin at Elk Spring’s resort and grilled our rainbow trout that night.
+We went back our cabin and grilled our rainbow trout that night.
 Though, I didn’t catch that rainbow trout on my own, I like to think it was a team effort.
-It was also a joy to be a part of my husband’s world, his passion, his devotion, and I am already looking forward to our next fly-fishing trip soon and our next stay at Elk Springs Resort nearby.
+It was also a joy to be a part of my husband’s world, his passion, his devotion, and I am already looking forward to our next fly-fishing trip soon.